wamp-proto/wamp-proto/spec/basic.md

  * `PUBLISH.Request` is the ID from the original publication request.
  * `Publication` is a ID chosen by the Broker for the publication.

+The *Broker* will then send the event to all current *Subscribers* of the topic of the published event.

 *Example*

     [17, 239714735, 4429313566]

 #### Publish ERROR